cossacklabs/product-docs/acra/security-controls/key-management/operations/generation.md

 3. Transport keys.

-   If TLS is used, then key/certificate generation is outside of this topic, although you can get some hints on [certificate generation page](/acra/configuring-maintaining/tls/generate-certificate-with-openssl/).
+   If TLS is used, then key/certificate generation is out of this topic's scope, although you can get some hints on [certificate generation page](/acra/configuring-maintaining/tls/generate-certificate-with-openssl/).

    If you decided to use [AcraConnector with Themis Secure Session](/acra/security-controls/transport-security/acra-connector/), you will need Themis Secure Session transport keys for both AcraConnector and AcraServer/AcraTranslator.

 4. Exchange public keys between components.

-   * Share TLS certificates (if they were not signed by root CAs), or transport public keys (if using [AcraConnector in Themis Secure Session mode](/acra/security-controls/transport-security/acra-connector/).
+   * Share TLS certificates (if they were not signed by a root CAs), or transport public keys (if using [AcraConnector in Themis Secure Session mode](/acra/security-controls/transport-security/acra-connector/)).
-   * Share storage public keys (only if using AcraStructs and [client-side encryption with AcraWriter](/acra/acra-in-depth/architecture/sdks/acrawriter/).
+   * Share storage public keys (only if using AcraStructs and [client-side encryption with AcraWriter](/acra/acra-in-depth/architecture/sdks/acrawriter/)).

 ## Acra Master Keys